blockapps/create-strato-dapp/fixtures/framework/README.md

 yarn token-getter
 ```

 This command launches a small web server on port 8000 and open a browser window.
 The user can now login with the admin credentials.
 Once logged in, the web server will display the token on a web page.
-This token can be copied in pasted into a `.env` file under the `<dir>/server` folder.
+This token can be copied in pasted into a `.env` file under the `<dir>-server` folder.
 Alternatively, it can be supplied as a runtime environment variable by setting the `ADMIN_TOKEN` environment variable when running `yarn start`.

 ### Executing for development